 - weight gain

 - Pulmonary Arterial Hypertension (PAH).
 SPRYCEL may cause high blood pressure in the vessels of your lungs.
-PAH may happen at anytime during your treatment with SPRYCEL.
-Your healthcare provider should check your heart and lungs before and during your treatment with SPRYCEL.
+PAH may happen at any time during your treatment with SPRYCEL.
+Your healthcare provider should check your heart and lungs before and during treatment with SPRYCEL.
 Call your healthcare provider right away if you have shortness of breath, tiredness, or swelling all over your body (fluid retention).